Wagga, are you ready?

 PRO TIP 1: Once you have all the facts, pick a spot and set yourself up for the day.

-6. Where to kick on
+6. Where to kick-on

-Due to COVID, you might want to plan this in advance, call up your favourite watering hole and book a table for the night to make sure you don't miss out.
+PRO TIP 1: This just scratches the surface of what's happening about town, so call up your favourite watering hole and book a table for the night to make sure you don't miss out.